Alice Kimball Smith: Post war years

 Smith and her husband moved to Chicago after World War II ended.
 Smith became the Bulletin of the Atomic Scientists assistant editor where she worked for many years.
 She was a lecturer at Roosevelt College and a dean, assistant dean and scholar at Radcliffe Institute for Independent Study.
 Smith also briefly was a guest columnist in The New York Times in 1983.

 Books

-Smith wrote books like A Peril and a Hope: The Scientists’ Movement in America, 1945–1947 and co edited (with Charles Weiner) Robert Oppenheimer: Letters and Recollections with the latter being a collection of letters from J. Robert Oppenheimer between 1922 and 1945.
+Smith's books include A Peril and a Hope: The Scientists' Movement in America, 1945–1947 and co edited (with Charles Weiner) Robert Oppenheimer: Letters and Recollections with the latter being a collection of letters from J. Robert Oppenheimer between 1922 and 1945.
 Her book A Peril and a Hope: The Scientist' Movement in America, 1945–1947 was nominated for a National Book Award for Nonfiction in the Science, Philosophy and Religion category.
 A Peril and a Hope was about the growing negative sentiment of scientists about creating the atomic bomb due to their concerns over the sociopolitical consequences of its usage.